Sardhendu/DeepFaceRecognition/README.md

    * *Classification*: A 128 dimension embedding(feature) is obtained per image using Face Net architecture.
 A linear SVC (Support Vector Machine) is used to classify a face.

    * *Test*: During test time we first detect and extract all the faces using haar cascade.
 We then obtained 128 dimension embedding using the updated weight and then classify a face using SVM stored model.

+The pre-trained weights for the model can be found at:

 ### Get Started.
 Mod 1. config.py: The config.py file consist all the settings that includes input_data_path, model_path, output_data_path, net_params, trainable_feature_names and etc.